skoruba/IdentityServer4.Admin/README.md

   - Client label descriptions from - http://docs.identityserver.io/en/release/reference/client.html
   - Api Resource label descriptions from - http://docs.identityserver.io/en/release/reference/api_resource.html
   - Identity Resource label descriptions from - http://docs.identityserver.io/en/release/reference/identity_resource.html

+## Tests

+-  The solution contains unit and integration tests.
+- **Stage environment is used for integration tests**:
+  - `DbContext` contains setup for InMemory database
+  - `Authentication` is setup for `CookieAuthentication` - with fake login url only for testing purpose
+  - `AuthenticatedTestRequestMiddleware` - middleware for testing of authentication.

+- If you want to use `Stage environment` for deploying - it is necessary to change these settings in `StartupHelpers.cs`.

 ## Overview